-1 An appropriate appealing party must submit the appeal.
-Proper appealing parties include: You, the beneficiary Participating non-network providers If a party other than those listed above submits the appeal, you'll generally be required to complete and sign an appointment of representative form, which is available on your regional contractor's website.
-Appeals submitted without this form won't be processed, except in the following cases: A custodial parent submits an appeal on behalf of a minor beneficiary • An attorney files an appeal without specific appointment by the proper appealing party Note: Network providers are not appropriate appealing parties, but may be appointed as representatives, in writing, by you.
-2 The appeal must be submitted in writing.
-3 The issue in dispute must be an appealable issue.
-The following are not appealable issues: Allowable charges • Eligibility Denial of services from an unauthorized provider Denial of treatment plan when an alternative treatment plan is selected 4 An appeal must be filed within 90 days of the date on the explanation of benefits or denial notification letter.
-5 There must be an amount in dispute to file an appeal.
-In cases involving an appeal of a denial of pre-authorization in advance of receiving the actual services, the amount in dispute is deemed to be the estimated TRICARE-allowable charge for the services
+- 1 An appropriate appealing party must submit the appeal.
+Proper appealing parties include:

+- You, the beneficiary

+- Participating non-network providers

+If a party other than those listed above submits the appeal, you'll generally be required to complete and sign an appointment of representative form, which is available on your regional contractor's website.
+Appeals submitted without this form won't be processed, except in the following cases:

+- A custodial parent submits an appeal on behalf of a minor beneficiary - An attorney files an appeal without specific appointment by the proper appealing party

+Note: Network providers aren't appropriate appealing parties but can be appointed as representatives, in writing, by you.

+- 2 The appeal must be submitted in writing. - 3 The issue in dispute must be an appealable issue.
+The following aren't appealable issues: - Allowable charges - Eligibility - Denial of services from an unauthorized provider - Denial of treatment plan when an alternative treatment plan is selected - An appeal must be filed within 90 days of the date on the explanation of benefits or denial notification letter. - There must be an amount in dispute to file an appeal.
+In cases involving an appeal of a denial of pre-authorization in advance of receiving the actual services, the amount in dispute is deemed to be the estimated TRICARE-allowable charge for the services requested.
+There is no minimum amount to request a reconsideration.